-- 2. Use NUMBERS (1,2,3,4,5) as suggested in each block and then TOTAL all numbers placed on the line MARKED total points. - 3.
-Each judge should total ALL POINTS before passing the SHEETS in, if possible - 4.
+- 2. Use NUMBERS (1,2,3,4,5) as suggested in each block and then TOTAL all numbers placed on the line MARKED total points - 3.
+Each judge should total ALL POINTS before passing the SHEETS in, if possible. - 4.
 The TABULATOR or a designated brother should re-check the COUNT of total points for accuracy. - 5.
 The maximum NUMBER OF POINTS in the chart below which a participant may receive CANNOT exceed 50 and a participant may NOT receive less than 10 points. - 6.
 ALL RATING SCALE sheets MUST remain with the Local or District Talent Hunt Chairman. - 7.
 Copy of score must be provided to become winner.

-•

 Contestant

 Title of Selection

 Composer

 Poor (1) Fair (2) Good (3) Excellent (4) Superior (5) Total Points

-PEDAL TECHNIQUE

-EXPRESSION

-CLARITY
+TONE

+DICTION

+INTONATION

 INTERPRETATION

 TECHNIQUE

 RHYTHM

 DYNAMICS

 DEGREE OF DIFFICULTY

 STAGE PRESENCE

 MEMORIZATION

-TOTAL NO. OF POINTS FRO OM LAST COLUM N ADJUDICATOR
+TOTAL N O. OF POINTS FRO OM LAST COLUMN I ADJUDICATOR

-PEDAL TECHNIQUE 'EDAL TECHNIQUE RHYTHM
+TONE RHYTHM

-EXPRESSION EXPRESSION DYNAMICS
+DICTION DYNAMICS

-CLARITY CLARITY DEGREE OF DIFFICULTY
+INTONATION DEGREE OF DIFFICULTY

-INTERPRETATION INTERPRETATION STAGE PRESENCE
+INTERPRETATION STAGE PRESE NCE

-rechnique MEMORIZATION